10 Places Worth Visiting for the Food Alone

 Here are some helpful hints for Canadians travelling to India for the first time.

-“We go to Ireland for the scenery and the people, but we don’t think to go for the food,” says former Reader’s Digest food editor Valerie Howes, who recently travelled to the emerald isle.
-“But we should,” she adds, noting that Ireland, like many countries, has seen a food renaissance of late, an inevitable and welcome product of the blending together of quality local produce, classic national dishes and a generation of chefs with skills acquired around the world.
+The Emerald Isle has seen a food renaissance of late, an inevitable and welcome product of the blending together of quality local produce, classic national dishes and a generation of chefs with skills acquired around the world.
 Ireland’s food and drink specialties include meat and seafood, cheese and bread, potatoes and butter, prepped with modern techniques and foraged ingredients such as sea vegetables, wild garlic, mushrooms, herbs and elderflowers.

 Don’t miss our guide to the best off-the-beaten-path Ireland attractions.